hanantoprabowo/snapshotalyzer/README.md

 # snapshotalyzer
-Demo project to manage AWS EC2 instance snapshots
+Demo project to manage AWS EC2 instance snapshots.
+The original code - written by Robin Norwood - can be found [here](https://github.com/robin-acloud/snapshotalyzer-30000)

 ## About